ThuCCSLab/Awesome-LM-SSP/README.md

 # Introduction

-The resources related to the trustworthiness of large models (LMs) across multiple dimensions (e.g., safety, security, and privacy), with a special focus on multi-modal LMs (e.g., vision-language models and diffusion models).
+The resources related to the trustworthiness of large models (LMs) across multiple dimensions (e.g., safety, security, and privacy), with a special focus on multi-modal LMs, such as vision-language models (VLMs) and diffusion models.

 - This repo is in progress 🌱 (currently manually collected).